phaserjs/phaser/README.md

 * ArcadePhysics.separate doesn't pass over to seperateX/Y if overlapOnly is true (fix #604)
 * ArcadePhysics.collideSpriteVsSprite checks if both objects have bodies before processing.
 * Debug.spriteBounds will now take the position of the camera into consideration when rendering the bounds (fix #603)
-* InputHandler.dragFromCenter will now work regardless of the anchor point of the Sprite.
+* InputHandler.dragFromCenter will now work regardless of the anchor point of the Sprite (fix #600)

-Updated:
+Updated

 * Updated Device.isConsoleOpen as it no longer works in Chrome.
 Revised code and documentation accordingly (fix #593)
 * Removed State.destroy empty method and replaced with State.shutdown, as that is what the StateManager expects (fix #586)